pranjalpandey0610/Decision-Maker/README.md

-# Decision-Maker
+# Decision-Make
-If you are having a problem making a decision , NO Problem you can now easily make your decision using this decision maker.You have to add your opinions and just click the button to randomely choose a option make your work more easy
+Having a problem making a decision , don't worry you can now easily make your decision using this decision maker.You have to add your opinions and just click the button to randomely choose a option make your work more easy

 # Getting Started with Create React App